jonrtaylor/FL_covid_data_notebooks/README.md

 FL_cases_by_county_to_csv.ipynb is a Google Colaboratory notebook which anyone can use to download the daily reported Covid cases for each County in Florida as reported by the State of Florida's Covid Dashboard with more detailed demographics than the cases_by_day notebook above.
 You'd need to keep every day's file and compare across time to develop meaningful analysis, otherwise the file reports the latest data available which is still quite useful.
 From: https://open-fdoh.hub.arcgis.com/datasets/florida-covid19-cases-by-county

 Please tweet me @prof_JTaylor if you have comments or questions.

+DEPRECATED:
+FL_latest_caseline_file_with_death_updates.ipynb is a Google Colaboratory notebook which anyone can use to download the latest caseline file as two separate CSV files.
+The first file is the new cases, with age and county information.
+The second file is the deaths file, which has the person's age and County.
+This file can be downloaded directly as an excel file in: http://ww11.doh.state.fl.us/comm/_partners/covid19_report_archive/